ABOUT CECELIA ROSE

 Cecelia is passionate about recovery, sobriety, and wellbriety, which is a term that Native people use to describe recovery in all forms, embracing culture and traditions.
 She has been walking the red road to wellbriety since January 1, 2010.
 Cecelia has an unwavering belief that sobriety is a not only traditional for the Anishinaabe but it is also a form of resistance and decolonization.
 Recovery resists racism!

-She loves birds, cats, constellations, stars, lavender, roses, tea, reading, writing, running, hiking, dancing, and trees!
-She dislikes patriarchy, addictions, anti-social media, and violence.
+She loves birds, cats, rotary phones, constellations, stars, lavender, roses, tea, reading, writing, running, hiking, dancing, and trees!
+She dislikes patriarchy, addictions, anti-social media, television, and violence.
 Cecelia's personality type is INFJ, which is extremely rare and makes up less than one percent of the world's population.
 She resides in Anishinaabe Aki on the land and water occupied by the "State of Michigan," with her cat-companion Mishi Bizhiw (Lynx, Curly Tail, Underwater Panther).